Gas prices rise as Harvey batters Texas refineries

 American and Canadian markets are deeply integrated; U.S. refiners exported roughly 500,000 barrels a day of petroleum products into Canada in the first five months of 2017, and those imports will be either unavailable or more expensive as U.S. distributors look to make up for the lost Texas supply.

-The battered state's Gulf Coast is home to some 5.6 million barrels a day of refining capacity, and Louisiana has 3.3 million barrels of capacity.
-So far, roughly three million barrels – 16.5 per cent of U.S. production – has been shuttered around Corpus Christi and Houston, and there are fears that will increase as the tropical storm with its record rainfall shifts eastward along the coast towards Louisiana.
+The battered state's Gulf Coast is home to some 5.6 million b/d of refining capacity, and Louisiana has 3.3 million barrels of capacity.

+So far, roughly 2.2 million barrels has been shuttered around Corpus Christi and Houston, and there are fears that will increase as the tropical storm with its record rainfall shifts eastward along the coast towards Louisiana.

 "At this stage, most of the refining outages are reported as preventive, with only a few comments on minor flooding," Goldman Sachs analysts said in a note Monday morning.
 "However, the slow-moving nature of the storm will likely lead to these shutdowns continuing in coming days and may generate persistent damage as well."

-However, North American crude prices fell Monday as oil producers were unable to make deliveries to those Gulf Coast refineries.
-West Texas intermediate was off 3.2 per cent in early afternoon trading on Monday.
+However, North American crude prices fell as oil producers were unable to make deliveries to those Gulf Coast refineries.
+West Texas intermediate was off 2.7 per cent Monday to $46.57 (U.S.) a barrel.

-Canadian producers shipped some 412,000 barrels a day of crude to the U.S. Gulf Coast in May, the last month for which figures were available.
+Canadian producers shipped some 412,000 b/d of crude to the U.S. Gulf Coast in May, the last month for which figures were available.

-The loss of refinery production is being offset by a slump in gasoline demand as the U.S.'s fourth largest city and its industrial operations remain essentially shut down, and by the high level of inventories in storage across the country.
+The loss of refinery production is being offset by a slump in gasoline demand as the United States' fourth largest city and its industrial operations remain essentially shut down, and by the high level of inventories in storage across the country.

 Analysts noted inventories are higher now than they were in 2005, when Hurricane Katrina drove up prices by 40 cents a gallon, or roughly 10 cents a litre.
 There is enough gasoline in storage to cover 23.7 days of demand, compared with 20.5 days in the weeks before Katrina, according to the U.S. Energy Information Administration.
 East Coast storage tanks hold more than 63 million barrels of gasoline, a supply of more than two weeks, compared with about 52 million before Katrina.